HelloJami/Data-Structures/README.md

 # Data Structures

-Description:
 This repository contains implementations of fundamental data structures and algorithms commonly used in computer science.
-Below are some of the key topics covered in this repository.
+There are some of the key topics covered in this repository.

 **Singly Linked List**:

-Cpp implementation of a singly linked list data structure, including methods for insertion, deletion, traversal, and other common operations.
+Cpp implementation of a singly linked list data structure, including methods for insertion, deletion, traversal, and some other operations.

 **Stack and Queue**: